 - Set a breakpoint in the ServerTask() function and press F5 to begin debugging:

 - VisualGDB will program the FLASH memory in the ESP-WROOM-32 module and start debugging.
 The breakpoint will hit:

 - Press F5 to continue debugging.
 Then locate the ESP32_VisualGDB Wi-Fi network from your device:

 - Once the connection is successful, open 192.168.<subnet>.1 in your browser:

 Congratulations!
-Now you customize the example to add your custom logic on top of it.
+Now you customize the example to add your custom logic on top of it or explore one of the advanced samples provided by the ESP-IDF project subsystem.
 You can use all other GPIO pins on the ESP-WROOM-32 module to control your peripherals as long as you reserve the MTDI, MTDO, MTMS and MTCK pins for JTAG.